 Don’t get me wrong – there are endearing parts.
 A few times this movie moved me to tears, and I really loved the ending.

 Can I recommend this movie?
 Absolutely, but I do so with a word of caution.
 Children retain images in their heads.
 Something a child watches today may not cause anxiety, but next week that image pops up while they are laying in bed at night and it suddenly becomes very real to them.
 I look at childhood development and make recommendations based on what is considered normal for children at different age levels.
 I would recommend Pete’s Dragon for ages 7-8 and up.
-BUT if you have any reservations, I would recommend reading my spoilers on page 2.
+BUT if you have any reservations, I would recommend reading my spoilers below.
 There are some scenes that may cause problems even for older children.

 As promised I will detail what I believe may scare some children (spoilers ahead):